 Gross Profit – Variable costs = Contribution Margin

-Both Contribution Margin and Gross profit are very useful tools which can be used to find out a lot of information in order to unlock the profitability of the company.
+Both Contribution Margin and Gross profit are very useful tools that can be used to find out a lot of information in order to unlock the profitability of the company.

 How To Calculate Contribution Margin Per Unit

-When you calculate Contribution Margin Per Unit, you will be able to find out the Contribution Margin per unique item, per unique service and per unique customer.
+When you calculate the Contribution Margin Per Unit, you will be able to find out the Contribution Margin per unique item, per unique service, and per unique customer.
 Mathematically the Contribution Margin Per Unit can be represented as,

 Sales of particular item or service or customer – Variable costs of particular item or service or customer = Contribution Margin Per Unit